article-image

 What Is an Ultrasound?

 An ultrasound is a medical imaging technique that employs sound waves to produce pictures of the inside of your body.
 It's completely safe and non-invasive.
-This makes ultrasounds a widely preferred method for initial examinations of testicular lumps.

 Types of Lumps It Can Diagnose